 Construction of the first church began in 1870.
 The stone church included two rooms in the back — one to serve as a school classroom and the other as a parsonage.
 It was dedicated in February 1871.
-However, the local congregation soon outgrew its classroom and in 1877, a school and teacherage were built.
+However, the local congregation soon outgrew its classroom, and in 1877, a school and teacherage were built.

 In 1880, the Voters’ Assembly granted a peaceful release to 15 families in the northwest part of the parish.
 These families formed Trinity Lutheran Church-Hanover, six miles northwest of Immanuel.
 This was Immanuel’s first daughter congregation.

-In 1891 Immanuel was probably the largest congregation in the Kansas District, listed with 626 members plus 170 children in the three schools.
+In 1891, Immanuel was probably the largest congregation in the Kansas District, listed with 626 members plus 170 children in the three schools.
 After a group of families in the Herkimer area requested their release to form the Zion Lutheran Church in 1892, this became Immanuel’s second daughter congregation.
 Still in need of larger worship space, the congregation then built two more churches, one in the North School District and another on the site of the original old stone church.
 The two churches were completed in 1901, with the North church becoming the Bethlehem Lutheran Church-Bremen.
-More than a century later, both of these church buildings continue to provide worship services.
+More than a century later, these church buildings continue to provide worship services.